 At Trinity Academy Leeds, we have a unique and powerful specialism that fuses together all elements of our practice and underpins our mission to close the disadvantage gap within our city.

-Our specialism of Voice draws together and strengthens our curriculum, empowering our young people to have the confidence and resilience to grasp opportunity and to live lives well led.
+Our specialism of Voice draws together and strengthens our curriculum, empowering our young people to have the confidence to grasp opportunities while living well led lives.

 Through our knowledge rich curriculum crafted by subject experts, our unrelenting focus on culture and climate, our ambitious and inclusive co-curricular offer, and our focus on the holistic development of young people, we enable them to make choices, to take their place in the world, to sit at the table, to compete and to be heard.